JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/threading/coroutines/coroutine_edt_and_locks.md

 Use them if a read action is required, but it is unacceptable to reschedule code execution on a different dispatcher.

-These APIs are marked to use only in the [blocking context](execution_contexts.topic#blocking-context), so their usage in the [suspending context](execution_contexts.topic#suspending-context-coroutines) will trigger a warning.
+These APIs are marked to use only in the [Blocking Context](execution_contexts.topic#blocking-context), so their usage in the [Suspending Context](execution_contexts.topic#suspending-context-coroutines) will trigger a warning.
 It is intentional, as coroutines should be prepared to be rescheduled and should use `readAction()`.

 ### Suspending `writeIntentReadAction()` and Blocking `WriteIntentReadAction.run()`/`compute()`